 - EPN consults with startups and investment firms to ensure new employers start hiring without the use of old-school best practices that will create pay inequity and potential liability for the employer and investors.

-- EPN consults with established employers to audit hiring, promotion, and review processes and propose adjustments that will enable pay equity.
+- EPN consults with established employers to audit hiring, promotion, and review processes to eliminate systemic bias in the processes.

 Donovan speaks and conducts workshops on equal pay, salary negotiations, and unintended biases in hiring at such venues as Harvard Business School, American Academy of Neurology, NASDAQ, Hallmark, Women in Construction, Society of Women Engineers, and Human Resource Association of Southern Maine.
 She is a sought after commentator on pay equity and women in business by media including BBC, NPR, Hollywood Reporter, Boston Business Journal, The Washington Post, Forbes, and more.